jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 Your expertise naturally grows when you take action on what deeply interests you.
 In turn, people learn about your skills and may utilize them in totally unexpected ways.

 This is the idea of getting your lucky break.
-It comes when you take action on valuable work that you enjoy so much you are compelled to push yourself.&nbsp;
+It comes when you take action on valuable work that you enjoy so much you are compelled to push yourself.

 This passion gets attention.
 That attention brings opportunities.
 When you are good at things that people find valuable, this also bestows on you a sense of competence that bleeds over into other opportunities.